Updated: Dec 23, 2022

 3) Better work outcomes

 It’s a no-brainer that being healthy leads to better work outcomes.
 And better work results for fathers secure better financial outcomes to support their families.
-Therefore, we need to better understand men’s mental health in a workplace context to better support them.
+Therefore, we need to better understand men’s workplace mental health to better support them.

 The Modern Father’s Guide to Better Mental Health